GemmaButcher-dev/itscool-ms3/TESTING.md

     As a student, I want to browse slang terminology so I can understand the informal language and slang used by peers in the school environment and elsewhere.

   ItScool provides:<br>
-      * A bootstrap accordion where students can browse slang words and their corresponding terminology.
+      * A bootstrap accordion where students can browse slang words and their corresponding terminology, seen [here](documents/readme/accordion.png).<br>
+      * A search bar enabling the user to search for slang terms, that are benefot from partial matching using fuzzywuzzy.
+This displays partial match results due to the nature of slang spellings.
+This can be seen [here](documents/readme/search_function.png).<br>
+      * A search result area displaying the results of the search.
+Viewable [here](documents/readme/search_results.png).

 ![screenshot](documents/readme/favourite_accordion.png)